msbatal/PHP-PDO-Database-Class/README.md

              ->where('column2', 'value2', '=')
              ->where('column3', 'value3', '=')
              ->run();
-// Gives: SELECT * FROM tableName WHERE column1='value1' AND column2='value2' AND column3='value3';
+//Gives: SELECT * FROM tableName WHERE column1='value1' AND column2='value2' AND column3='value3';
 ```

 Also you can use raw where conditions: